Frequently Asked Questions

-Enrolment opens about a month before the previous term ends and you can come and watch a class at this time before committing to a course.
-If you have done ballet before, you can take part in a class (payable) so long as the course is not full but again, this will need to be before the new term starts.
+Enrolment before the previous term ends and you can come and watch a class at this time before committing to a course.
+If you currently attend ballet classes, it may be possible to take part in a class (payable) so long as the course is not full but again, this will need to be before the new term starts.

 What should I wear/bring to class?